bep/punused/README.md

 ## Use

-`punused` takes only one (optional) argument: A [Glob](https://github.com/gobwas/glob) filenam pattern (Unix style slashes, double asterisk is supported) of Go files to check.
+`punused` takes only one (optional) argument: A [Glob](https://github.com/gobwas/glob) filename pattern (Unix style slashes, double asterisk is supported) of Go files to check.

 `punused` needs to be run from the root of a Go Module.
-To test a specific package you can target it with a Glob, e.g. `punused **/utils/*.go`.
+To test a specific package you can target it with a Glob, e.g. `punused "utils/*.go"`.

 Running `punused` in this repository currently gives: